mariusbbo/FYS4150/Project 4/README.md

     -  double initialize_energy: Computes the energy of the initial state.
     -  initialize_magnetization: Computes the magnetization of the initial state.
     -  create_index_list: Creates list with indices used for determining probability ratios and change in energy.
-The created list also accounts for periodic boundary                conditions.
+Also accounts for periodic boundary conditions.
     -  get_index: Finds the index of the index list created with create_index_list which determines the probability ratio and change in energy of a particular spin flip.
     -  probability_ratios: Create list with probability ratios.
     -  delta_E: Create list with the possible changes in energy.